ElvenTools/elven-tools-website/src/docs/jump-start.md

  … 10000
 ✔ Provide the seling price (ex.
 0.5 for 0.5 EGLD):
  … 0.01
-✔ Total tokens limit per one address per whole collection Keep it low.
-Max 55 because of single transaction gas limits:
+✔ Total tokens limit per one address per whole collection:
  … 6
 ✔ Provide the royalties value (ex.
 20 for 20%) [optional]:
  … 5